damiant/dust/CONTEXT.md

 A named GPS pin the user drops (My Camp, My Bike, or a custom pin).

 **Watch Catalog**:
-A snapshot the user copies to the watch: Favorite Camps, Favorite Art, upcoming Favorite Events and Parties, plus every Restroom and Ice point.
+A snapshot the user copies to the watch: Favorite Camps, Favorite Art, Friends, upcoming Favorite Events and Parties, upcoming Reminders, plus every Restroom, Ice, and Medical point.
 The watch chooses from this snapshot without the iPhone.
 Items with no place still appear; they are not Watch Destinations.
 _Avoid_: dataset, sync payload

 **Watch Destination**: